What the law says about carrying knives and dangerous articles

 There are serious penalties for carrying a dangerous article without a lawful excuse.

-Not only is it against the law to carry a knife or another edged weapon, but doing so can put you, and others, at serious risk.
+Not only is it against the law to carry a knife or another dangerous article in a public place, but doing so can put you, and others, at serious risk.

-Even if you never intend to use a knife or weapon against others, just having one available to you makes it more likely that it might be used in a conflict.
+Even if you never intend to use a knife or dangerous article against others, just having one available to you makes it more likely that it might be used in a conflict.

-When you carry a knife or a weapon you are increasing your risk of death or serious injury.
+When you carry a knife or a dangerous article you are increasing your risk of death or serious injury.
 You are also increasing the risk that you may make a poor decision that will impact you, and others, permanently.

 Knives and other weapons don’t help protect the person carrying them because weapons escalate a situation rather than resolve it.